Introduction from our Chief Executive Officer, John Petter:

 Due diligence processes for slavery and human trafficking

-• Review and further develop and monitor our slavery and human trafficking risk
+Following the successful implementation of our supplier risk assessment process we will continue to review and further develop and monitor our slavery and human trafficking risk mitigation systems.

 If you’d like to discover more about ResourceLink or how our people can help you transform your payroll and HR operations, we’d love to talk.Talk to us